 The kit traces a complete creative loop — from a digital sketch to a machine you assembled to a petri dish of living art.

-Build your low-power DIY laser printer from the kit components — motors, frame, optics, controller board.
+Assemble your low-power DIY light printer from the kit components — motors, frame, optics, controller board.
 No experience required; guided step by step.

-Open the control software, draw or import any shape.
-The software converts it into a laser path and sends the print job to your machine.
+Draw or import any shape in the control software, then preview how it will grow with the AI simulator.
+The software turns your design into a light path and sends the job to your machine.

 Everything you need for the full design–build–grow loop.
 No extra tools required.